Public–Private Investment Program for Legacy Assets: Operation

-Working with market participants: borrowers will need to meet eligibility criteria.
-Haircuts will be determined at a later date and will reflect the riskiness of the assets provided as collateral.
-Lending rates, minimum loan sizes, and loan durations have not been determined, however, the Federal Reserve is working to ensure that the duration of these loans takes into account the duration of the underlying assets.

-The Treasury Department will make co-investment/leverage available to partner with private capital providers to immediately support the market for legacy mortgage- and asset-backed securities originated prior to 2009 with a rating of AAA at origination.
-They will approve up to five asset managers with a demonstrated track record of purchasing legacy assets, however, they may consider adding more depending on the quality of applications received.
-Managers whose proposals have been approved will have a period of time to raise private capital to target the designated asset classes and will receive matching Treasury funds under the Public–Private Investment Program.
-Treasury funds will be invested one-for-one on a fully side-by-side basis with these investors.

-Asset managers will have the ability, if their investment fund structures meet certain guidelines, to subscribe for senior debt for the Public–Private Investment Fund from the Treasury Department in the amount of 50% of total equity capital of the fund.
-The Treasury Department will consider requests for senior debt for the fund in the amount of 100% of its total equity capital subject to further restrictions.

 Criticism

 Economist and Nobel Prize winner Paul Krugman has been very critical of this program arguing the non-recourse loans lead to a hidden subsidy that will be split by asset managers, banks' shareholders and creditors.
 Mr. Krugman argues that this will lead to wild overbidding for assets.
 Yet, research into the structure of the program shows that the overbidding incentives in non-recourse loans are subtle.
 If there are overbidding incentives, they depend on the amount of leverage, the interest rates and guarantee fees charged by the Federal Reserve or the FDIC, respectively, and the volatility of the toxic assets.
 Banking analyst Meridith Whitney argues that banks will not sell bad assets at fair market values because they are reluctant to take asset write downs.
 Removing toxic assets would also reduce the volatility of banks' stock prices.
 Because stock is a call option on a firm's assets, this lost volatility will hurt the stock price of distressed banks.
 Therefore, such banks will only sell toxic assets at above market prices.
 The program has been hampered by the announcement by Standard & Poor's that many eligible assets would be downgraded by the rating agency, making them ineligible for the program.
-Federal Reserve of New York president William Dudley stated on June 4, 2009 that "there's a huge administrative hurdle" to implementing the program.
+Federal Reserve of New York president William Dudley stated on June 4, 2009, that "there's a huge administrative hurdle" to implementing the program.